DAVID J. WILLIS ATTORNEY

 Costs in a partition action are paid by each party pro rata according to the value of that party’s partitioned share.
 However, the considerable expense and delay involved in meeting the procedural requirements of a partition suit are a powerful incentive for the parties to settle.
-If a receiver is appointed, the cost (paid for by the sales proceeds) can be disastrous.
-A surveyor and appraisers are often employed.
-Additionally, since sheriff sales do not generally obtain the best possible price for real property, the parties should carefully consider the advisability of reaching a settlement agreement that provides for private sale of the property (ie., without court involvement) at fair market value.
+If a receiver is appointed, the cost (paid for by the sales proceeds) can be substantial, even disastrous.
+A surveyor and appraisers are often employed as well.
+Additionally, since sheriff sales do not as a rule obtain the best possible price for real property, the parties should carefully consider the advisability of reaching a settlement that avoids court involvement and provides for private sale of the property at the best available price.

 In 2017 Texas adopted the Uniform Partition of Heirs’ Property Act which makes partition among heirs a special case not subject to the ordinary rules.
 If at least 20% of the aggregate interest in property is held by persons related to one another, then Property Code sec.
 23A.003 et seq. will govern any attempt to force a sale.
 The law was designed to avoid loss of family property and homestead wealth among poor and minority communities who have been historically less likely to execute wills or do estate planning.
 The result could be numerous heirs holding ownership in widely varying percentages, only some of whom might live on the property.
 Others might be difficult or impossible to locate.
 Investors would take advantage of this situation by acquiring a small ownership stake and then asking a court to force a partition, resulting in a sheriff sale at a price that was usually well below market.